c00kamunga/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+A1. foreach does not return an array while map returns a new array

 2. What is the difference between a function and a method?

+A2.
+A function can be a function on its own while a method is a function inside of an object.

 3. What is closure?

+3A.
+Closure is the accessability of variables for functions that are nested inside of other functions.

 4. Describe the four rules of the 'this' keyword.

+4A. --window/global object binding: when in the global scope, the value     of "this" will be the window/ console Object.

+    --Implicit Binding: Whenever a preceding dot calls a function, the object before the dot is this.

+    --New Binding: Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the contructor function.

+    --Explicit Binding: Whenever we use javascripts call or apply method, "this" is explicitly defined.

 5. Why do we need super() in an extended class?

+A5.
+Super allows the child obect to adopt the properties of the parent object.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [x] Add your team lead as a Reviewer on the Pull-request
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [x] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product